japps25/trello_cli/README.md

 # Overview
 A python CLI program for adding cards to a trello.com board.
 Users can:
-- Add a column to the board or specify an existing one
+- Add a trello card with labels
-- Add a trello card with labels and a comment to the specified column
+- Add a comment to the specified column of board

 # Installation and Requirements